writethedocs/www/docs/conf/portland/2023/cfp-email-templates.rst

    * Make sure you plan your talk to fit in the allotted time.
    * Please review our Code of Conduct (http://writethedocs.org/code-of-conduct/) and make sure your talk content adheres to it.
 As a rule of thumb, if you're on the fence about whether something in your talk could be considered inappropriate or offensive, leave it out.
 If you have a question about the code, feel free to email us and ask!

-   If you're concerned about expenses such as microphones or video cameras, let us know.
+   If you're concerned about travel expenses, let us know.
 We do have a budget for speaker expenses, but it can't cover all our speakers.
    As we confirm your details, we'll publish your abstract, headshot, and information on the conference site.
 We'll also be emailing attendees so they can share in our excitement about the talks we'll be presenting this year!

    Thanks again for submitting your talk, we look forward to seeing you up on the Write the Docs stage!
 As you share the good news, remember to tag your posts with #writethedocs.
 And in the meantime, feel free to email us with any questions, concerns, or ideas.